 “In most of those cases, they’re achieved.”

-“Delta’s alcohol policy is the various strictest inside the enterprise, and we have no tolerance for a violation,” the airline stated in an assertion.
+“Delta’s alcohol policy is the strictest inside the enterprise, and we have no tolerance for a violation,” the airline stated in an assertion.
 “Delta is cooperating with local authorities in their investigation.”

 Even a conviction for riding below the influence or revocation of a driver’s license because of the offense should be reported to the FAA, which could result in a pilot losing the privilege to fly.

-“Whether they could be reemployed truly with the equal employer, whether or not or not they might be successful in regaining their pilot’s license again might be a matter for the regulator,” he says.
+“Whether they could be reemployed truly with the equal employer, whether or not they might be successful in regaining their pilot’s license again might be a matter for the regulator,” he says.
 “But I could suspect that … Self-referring could be a robust mitigating component that the authorities could recollect.”